-As a licensed sponsor, the Home Office considers that businesses will benefit directly from migration and as such are expected to play their part in ensuring that the immigration system is not abused.
-Once a business obtains the title of a licenced sponsor it is expected to comply with its sponsor duties and it must take responsibility for each migrant it has sponsored to work for them.
+As a licensed sponsor, the Home Office considers that businesses and educators will benefit directly from migration and as such are expected to play their part in ensuring that the immigration system is not abused.
+Once a business or educational institution obtains the title of a licenced sponsor it is expected to comply with its sponsor duties and it must take responsibility for each migrant it has sponsored to work or study.
 Failure to comply with the Home Office Sponsor Licence duties can result either in a Sponsor Licence Suspension or a Sponsor Licence Revocation.

 The following are some of the reasons for the Home Office to revoke your Sponsor Licence straight with immediate effect:

 - You are found to have provided false information in support of your Sponsor Licence application;

 - Your business has run into difficulty such as it has gone into liquidation or you have a bankruptcy order against you;

 - Your business is sold or you cease to have an operating/trading presence in the UK; or

 - You have been issued with the maximum civil penalty for an illegal worker.

 In these circumstances, you will not be granted a right of appeal and your only remedy may be to judicially review the Home Office’s decision.
 Crucially, any migrant workers employed by your organisation will find that their leave is reduced to 60 days and it is advisable that they consult an expert immigration lawyer for advice as to their options.

 The following are some examples of when the Home Office may make the decision to revoke a Sponsor Licence but may give the business the opportunity to make submissions against this decision: